GitToby/tobydevlin.com-2.0/content/blog/2021-04-29-aws-basics.md

 - Application Load Balancer (ALB)

    - Vertical Scaling - Upgrading the type of resource, like increasing memory.

    - Horizontal Scaling - Increase the number of instances behind the load balancer.

 - Network Load Balancer (NLB)

 - Classic Load Balancer

 #### Global Accelerator

-This is the application that speeds up your runtimes, its based on IP rather than DNS.
+This is the application that speeds up your runtimes, its based on static IP rather than DNS.
 Once a request hits an edge location on the AWS network it will funnel traffic through the AWS Network rather then public internet.
 It integrates with other services like EC2, ELB.
 This can also provide tolerance via IPs rather than DNS resolution.

 This should be used in scenarios when you're not running HTTP; things like UDP, VOIP or MQTT.
 Also when you're using static IPs off the line, as it runs on IPs.

+### Elastic IP Addresses

+By brining or using an amazon **Elastic IP** you can provide a external static IP bound to an **EC2** instances Network Interface, allowing it to be hit by DNS or just via the internet.

 ## Storage Solutions